 James Young Simpson FSAScot (b.1811 – d.1870) Scottish obstetrician and a significant figure in the history of medicine.
 His intellectual interests ranged from medicine, anatomy to archaeology.
 He was the first physician to demonstrate the anaesthetic properties of chloroform on humans and popularised the drug for use in medicine.

-Christian Maclagan (b.1811 – d.1901) Scottish antiquary and arguably Scotland’s first female archaeologist.
-One of her primary interests were the brochs of Scotland and was one of the pioneers of stratigraphic excavation.
-She devised a special method for taking rubbings from sculptured stones.
-The Society did not admit female Fellows until 1901, so she could only be a ‘Lady Associate’ (admitted in 1871), and so was not allowed to formally publish with the Society.
+Christian Maclagan (b.1811 – d.1901) Scottish antiquary and one of Scotland’s first female archaeologists.
+One of her primary interests was the brochs of Scotland and she was a pioneer in the scientific fieldwork and measured planning of brochs.
+She also devised a special method for taking rubbings from sculptured stones.
+The Society did not admit female Fellows until 1901, so she could only be a ‘Lady Associate’.
+Despite the many obstacles women faced she still contributed published papers and wrote several books.

 James Drummond FSAScot (b.1816–d.1877) Artist and antiquarian.
 Born in Edinburgh at John Knox’s House and trained as a draughtsman.
 Drummond is most well-known for history paintings (e.g. The Porteous Mob (1855).
 In 1848 he became a Fellow of the Society of Antiquaries of Scotland, later a member of Council and Joint Curator of the Museum.
 From 1868 until his death he was curator of the Scottish National Gallery.